Troubleshooting Security Engine

 See prerequisites for all the ports used by the Security Engine.

-Cannot authenticate to the local API
+Cannot authenticate to the local APIβ

-• error message might look like:
+- error message might look like:

 level=fatal msg="starting outputs error : authenticate watcher (fcb7303c4df44c03ada289dd7ec3dbe7cU3GaseSWdqUaVg6): API error: ent: machine not found"

-• solution regenerate the credentials via cscli machines command.
-If the local API is on the same machine you can run sudo cscli machines add -a (-a will automatically generate a random machine name and password).
-Then you can restart CrowdSec with sudo systemctl restart crowdsec.
+- solution regenerate the credentials via cscli machines command.
+If the local API is on the same machine you can run

-Cannot connect to the local API
+Cannot connect to the local APIβ

-• error message might look like:
+- error message might look like:

 level=error msg="error while performing request: dial tcp 127.0.0.1:8080: connect: connection refused; 4 retries left"

-There may be other variations of this error message just note if the message contains connection refused or connection reset by peer or no such host its likely a connection issue or configuration.
+There may be other variations of this error message just note if the message contains connection refused

-Cannot start because of an invalid configuration file
+Cannot start because of an invalid configuration fileβ

-• error message might look like:
+- error message might look like:

 level=fatal msg="/etc/crowdsec/config.yaml: yaml: unmarshal errors:\n line 1: field test not found in type csconfig.Config"

-• solution CrowdSec will inform you which field or line is invalid.
+- solution CrowdSec will inform you which field or line is invalid.
 You can edit the configuration file and fix the error.
-Then you can restart CrowdSec with sudo systemctl restart crowdsec.
-If you are unsure what the configuration file should look like you can find the default configuration files here or examples via the documentation.
+Then you can restart CrowdSec with

-I receive few IPs in the community-blocklist
+I receive few IPs in the community-blocklistβ

 The community-blocklist that you receive is based on your installed scenarios, if they are neither tainted nor custom.

-For example, if your crowdsecurity/ssh-bf scenario is tainted, you will not receive IPs concerning this scenario in the community-blocklist.
+scenario is tainted, you will not receive IPs concerning this scenario in the community-blocklist